Skip to content

-Marine insurance covers the risks and liabilities associated with maritime transport.
-It is crucial for businesses and individuals involved in maritime activities.
+Marine insurance covers the risks and liabilities related to maritime transport.
+It is essential for companies and people concerned with maritime actions.

 What Marine Insurance Is: